Project-Prism/Prism-OS/PrismGraphics/README.md

 PrismgGraphics is the 2D graphics rasterization platform that allows for drawing of text, images, shapes, gradients, and whatever else on a 2D canvas.

+Try not to be intimidated by the sheer size of the graphics library!
+It is quite simple when you look at it from a high level perspective.

 This readme is still in progress, not finished!

 > There is no hardware acceleration and is constantly WIP, expect bugs!